A Quantitative Model Of Trust as a Predictor of Social Group Sizes and its Implications for Technology: Cost accounting of `grooming' and contention

-The work of a single agent, interacting in a group of size $N$, would be expected to scale as \beq W\text{(agent)} = \frac{c_1+c_2(N-1)+\ldots}{c_0 N_\beta} \eeq where $c_0$, $c_1$, and $c_2$ are constants.
-At low utilization, we can expect the availability or channel capacity to be approximately proportional to the number of agents interacting.
-Once contentions sets in, this effective number slows down as agents begin to leave a group to an average---which is the value at which contention is maximal.
-Although it is not completely clear from the data that an order $(N-1)^2$ interaction is excluded the fit with $(N-1)$ is less noisy, for the numbers where we have data.
+The work of a single agent, interacting in a group of size $N$, would be expected to scale as \beq W\text{(agent)} = \frac{c_1+c_2(N-1)+\ldots}{c_0 N_\beta} \eeq where $c_0$, $c_1$, and $c_2$ are constants, and $N_\beta$ is some constant with the same dimension as $N$.
+Our task is to determine these constant scales.
+At low utilization, we can expect the availability or channel capacity of the systems, viewed as an information process, to be approximately proportional to the number of agents interacting.
+Once contention sets in, this capacity is depleted and the effective capture rate slows down.
+Agents begin to leave a group, on average, leading to an equilibrium, which is the value at which contention is maximal.
+Although it is not completely clear from the data that an order $(N-1)^2$ interaction is excluded, the data fit with $(N-1)$ is less noisy for the numbers where we have data.
 We take this as evidence that the dominant effect is from a seeded process (see figure \ref{coop}(a)), and thus we neglect additional parameters which contribute to noise.

 When $\beta E = 0$, the probability has to be 1, so for $N=1$ (self), all the share is in one agent's hands.
 So $c_1=0$.
 Now we have a single scale $C\equiv c_2/c_0$ representing the level of shared of contention between agents.
 To determine this, we use the promise seed configuration again below.
-Note that, at maximum entropy, a group is evenly distributed by definition, without favour to any particular agent, so based on these dimensional arguments, we expect the large $N$ limit to take the form of a Boltzmann distribution: \beq P(\beta) \sim \exp\left(-\frac{\chi(N-1)}{N_\beta}\right), \eeq where $N_\beta$ is some scale that characterizes the intra-group contention.
+Note that, at maximum entropy, a group is evenly distributed by definition, without favour to any particular agent, so based on these dimensional arguments, we expect the large $N$ limit to take the form of a Boltzmann distribution: \beq P(\beta) \sim \exp\left(-\frac{\chi(N-1)}{N_\beta}\right), \eeq where we now see that the role of $N_\beta$ is that of a scale, which characterizes the intra-group contention.
 Small $\chi$ implies tolerance of contention, or loose coupling and thus larger group sizes (exactly as has been described for primate and human social groupings \cite{dunbar18,dunbar17}), while large $\chi$ implies some kind of territorial overlap that leads to altercation.